- Buying a first home in NSW is challenging due to high property costs.

 Applying through an Agent

 If you're applying through an approved agent, you'll need to complete the First Home Owner Grant (New Homes) Application form.
+(This applies to all contracts exchanged on or after 1 July 2023.)
 The agent will lodge your application form on your behalf after you have ticked the declaration box, printed your name clearly, and dated the form.

 To apply for the First Home Owner Grant through your bank or financial institution when you're arranging your finance, you'll need to supply some supporting documents with your application form.
 These include: